DeTeam/webcam-stream/README.md

 I used [this article](https://www.jungledisk.com/blog/2017/07/03/live-streaming-mpeg-dash-with-raspberry-pi-3/) from jungledisk and [this reddit post](https://www.reddit.com/r/raspberry_pi/comments/5677qw/hardware_accelerated_x264_encoding_with_ffmpeg/) while building ffmpeg, here's the summary of commands you'd have to run.

 \* *in the article there's a different streaming format used at the end — MPEG-DASH.
-I also tried it out, though it doesn't seem to work on iOS devices, which is an issue for me — thus, swirtched to HLS.*
+I also tried it out, though it doesn't seem to work on iOS devices, which is an issue for me — thus, switched to HLS.*

 ```sh
 sudo apt-get update